What are you searching for?

 Berry Island Park

 A trip to Berry Island Reserve offers up a bushland park setting, along with a visit to a sheltered beach.
 It’s a little bit of everything.
 If you’re after harbour beaches and swimming enclosures, then check this one out.
-There’s a fenced playground where kids can climb and play, with a 750-metre bushwalk right next to it for a little adventure.
+There’s a fenced playground where kids can climb and play, with a 750-metre bushwalk right next to it for a bit of adventure.
 When you’re ready for a dip, climb over a few rocks and head to the sand, where you will find a quiet spot for a splash.
 Relax back as you enjoy the stunning views of the harbour!
 See our review here.

 5. Greenwich Baths